 Generally, journal entries are the recording of transactions that help create the ledger.
 The benefit of journal entries in QuickBooks is the ability of the user to adjust the transactions after making the entries.
 Also, the whole process is very easy.
 But, it is important to note that you can only make a single entry for a particular customer at a time.
 However, if you wish to have multiple users, you will have to post separate entries.

 As a Quickbooks user, you might have entered incorrect transactions in your data.
 To rectify this mistake, you have to make changes to the original transactions.
 This can be simply done by entering a journal entry in Quickbooks.
 Quickbooks online feeds transaction history as a journal transaction.
 If you don’t know what a journal entry is, it shows account transactions and consists of two parts- debit and credit.

-One account is debited with the same amount another account is credited in a single journal entry. the journal entries are recorded to make balance sheets, income and expense statements, etc.
+One account is debited with the same amount another account is credited in a single journal entry.
+Also, the journal entries are recorded to make balance sheets, income and expense statements, etc.

-If you enter any data Quickbooks automatically puts that transaction into the journal ledger.
+When entering certain data, Quickbooks automatically puts that transaction into the journal ledger.
 So, if you want to enter a transaction manually or correct a mistake made earlier you have to use the journal entry feature in Quickbooks Online.

 - Transfer money between income and expense accounts.

-- Send money from an asset, liability, or an equity account to the income or the expense account.
+- Send money from an asset, liability, or equity account to the income or the expense account.